ipython/ipython-website/download.rst

 Stable Releases
 ===============

-Currently there are not stable releases of Hyperspy.
+Currently there are not stable releases of HyperSpy.

 .. _beta-releases: